 rv <- 1:5 median(rv)

 Our vector contains 1, 2, 3, 4, 5.
-The total number of elements is 5, which is the odd number that means the median() function is the middle number, which is 3, it returns the 3 in the output.
+The total number of elements is 5, the odd number that means the median() function is the middle number, which is 3, which returns the 3 in the output.